vincentvandeuren/RapTCR_docs/hashing.md

 Each `.fit()` will result in a different hasher; hence, maker sure to not only call this method once.

-Ultimately, we can then use this class using the `.transform()` method.
-You can pass in a single CDR3 sequence, but also a list or a full `Repertoire` object.
+The resulting fitted hasher can then be used in various analyses.
+Most require you to directly provide the Cdr3Hasher object, although you can also generate the hashes yourself using the `.transform()` method.
+Here, you can pass a single CDR3 sequence, but also a list or a full `Repertoire` object.

 <div class="code-example" markdown=1>